yuseok-kim-edushare/simple-Crypting-For-PB/README.md

 - AES Encryption with GCM mode
   - This is important to secure using Symmetric Encrypting Function in morden
 - Diffie Hellman Key Exchange or else equivalent
   - for 2nd layer securing to transport sensitive data
+  - (In TLS already used, but bi-layered encrypt for more secure handling)
 - Bcrypt Password encoding or and so on to PW encryption
   - this is the matter of one-way password encryption well
   - just using 1 pass of hash function, eg. SHA-512 isn't secure enough

 ## Informations
 - Target Frameworks
-  - .NET Framework 4.8
+  - .NET Framework 4.8.1
     - This is ensure Cross compatibility between PB versions
   - .NET 8
-    - This is for Powerbuilder 2025
+    - This is for Powerbuilder 2022 R3 Latest or 2025
 - Implemented Methods
   - Not yet

 ## Milestone
-- Implement methods
-  - complete on draft.cs 's dreams
+- Create .NET 4.8.1 DLL for Powerbuilder
+  - AES-GCM with using Windows's CGN API DLL
+  - Diffie Helman with using .NET Framework native api
+  - Bcrypt Password hashing with Bcrypt.NET-NEXT Project
+- Create .NET 4.8.1 DLL for MS SQL Server
+  - AES-GCM with using Windows's CGN API DLL
-- Make a DLL with .NET 4.8
+  - Diffie Helman with using .NET Framework native api
+  - Bcrypt Password hashing with Bcrypt.NET-NEXT Project
-  - for PowerBuilder
+- Create .NET 8 DLL for Powerbuilder
+  - AES-GCM and DH with .NET native api
+  - Bcrypt Password hashing with Bcrypt.NET-NEXT
-  - for SQL Server
+- Make Example code and app for user
-- Make a Github action CI-CD
+  - Powerbuilder with .NET 4.8.1 DLL
+  - MS-SQL with .NET 4.8.1 DLL
-- Make a DLL with .NET 8
+  - Powerbuilder with .NET 8 DLL
-- Update Github action